meroxa/cli/docs/cmd/www/meroxa-apps-deploy.md

 ### Options

 ```
   -h, --help          help for deploy
       --path string   Path to the app directory (default is local directory)
-      --skip-collection-validation   Skips unique destination collection and looping validations
 ```

 ### Options inherited from parent commands